Skip to content

 Colin Rhinesmith.
 (2023).
 “Digital Equity and Justice in Maryland: Opportunities and Challenges.”
 Digital Equity Research Center, Metropolitan New York Library Council.

-Colin Rhinesmith, Pierrette Renée Dagg, Johannes M. Bauer, Greta Byrum, and Aaron Schill.
-(February, 2023).
+Colin Rhinesmith, Pierrette Renee Dagg, Johannes M. Bauer, Greta Byrum, and Aaron Schill.
+(2023).
 “Digital Opportunities Compass: Metrics to Monitor, Evaluate, and Guide Broadband and Digital Equity Policy.”
-Working paper, Ann Arbor, MI: Merit Network, Inc. and East Lansing, MI: Quello Center.
+Working Paper, Ann Arbor: MI: Merit Network, Inc. and East Lansing, MI: Quello Center.

 Colin Rhinesmith.
 (February, 2023).
 “Missing Pieces: How the FCC’s Broadband Map Misrepresents Public Libraries.”
 School, Libraries, Health and Broadband Coalition and American Library Association.